Preview & Edit

 When I spend a day talking I feel exhausted, when I spend it walking I am pleasantly tired.

-“I walk, all day, across the heaven-verging field” wrote Mary Oliver in Upstream.
+“I walk, all day, across the heaven-verging field,” wrote Mary Oliver in Upstream.

-As you idle by or swiftly saunter, take with you a few companions: J. Drew Langham's poetic guide to holding nature in the palm of your heart, Grace Paley's close observations of a beloved city, Keat's most perfect "Ode to Autumn", written while walking around trails in Winchester, trails that still bear his name, and Jan Enkelmann's eerily spectacular photography of a city denuded of walkers. love - leaf cropped
+As you idle by or swiftly saunter, take with you a few companions: J. Drew Langham's poetic guide to holding nature in the palm of your heart, Grace Paley's close observations of a beloved city, Keats's most perfect "Ode to Autumn," written while walking around trails in Winchester, trails that still bear his name, and Jan Enkelmann's eerily spectacular photography of a city denuded of walkers. love - leaf cropped

 Contact